 There are many benefits to keeping a gratitude journal.
-The time you spend purposefully thinking and writing the parts of life that fulfill you can pay dividends.
+The time you spend purposefully thinking and jotting down the parts of life that fulfill you can pay dividends.
 Research-based tips—and your favorite pen—can help you on your way to creating your very own gratitude journal.

-Tough times happen in life.
+Hard times happen in life.
 We fight with our spouses.
 Our kids break bones.
 Any number of troubling obstacles can hurdle us from feeling grateful.
-But if we rush through the struggles, or worse, fight to find gratitude constantly, we fuel emotions of anxiety and defeat.
+However, if we rush through the struggles or fight to find gratitude constantly, we fuel emotions of anxiety and defeat.

 There's a difference between feeling grateful and being grateful, and it's OK to be one without the other.

 Instead of showing gratitude for material things for the sake of ownership, focus on what those items afford you.
-A warm home makes your kids feel safe, allowing them to enjoy their childhoods without worry of where they'll sleep at night.
+A warm home makes your kids feel safe, allowing them to enjoy their childhoods without worrying about where they'll sleep at night.
 A working car allows you to visit loved ones, volunteer at a homeless center or take a road trip.
 Think of what money allows you to be and do—not just have.